Sidetracked by Sizzle

 By focusing on measurable business value, leaders can ensure that each feature is delivering results that are aligned with the client's overarching objectives.
 This will help them stay focused on business success and minimize the amount of attention given to sizzle that does not deliver value.
 It will also help create a project manager/client relationship built on trust and transparency as well as ensure that time and resources are being used efficiently.

 Therefore, project managers need to have a clear set of goals, understand the measurable business value of any features they develop, and prioritize features based on this value.
-This will help them keep their focus on delivery business success and avoid getting sidetracked by flashy features and sizzle.
+This will help them keep their focus on delivering business success and avoid getting sidetracked by flashy features and sizzle.